 God could have given to Jesus the dominion of earth without redeeming man; for "The Most High ruleth over the kingdom of men, and giveth it to whomsoever he pleaseth."
 (Dan.
-4: 32) But God had a grander design than could have been accomplished by such a plan.
-Such a kingdom
+4:32.)
+But God had a grander design than could have been accomplished by such a plan.
+Such a kingdom could have brought blessings which, however good, could have been of only a temporary character, since all of mankind were under condemnation to death.
+To make the blessings of his kingdom everlasting and complete, the race had first to be ransomed and thus legally released from the condemnation passed upon all in Adam.

 That in explaining the prophecies Jesus revived the disciples' hope of a coming kingdom is evident from the fact that afterward, as he was leaving them, they inquired, "Lord, wilt thou at this time restore the kingdom to Israel?"
-His answer, though not explicit, did not contradict their hopes.
-He said, "It is not for you to know the times and seasons which the Father hath put in his own power."
-Acts 1: 6, 7
+His answer did not contradict their hopes.
+He said, "It is not for you to know the times and seasons which the Father hath put in his own power."-Acts 1:6, 7.

-True, the disciples at first, in common with the entire Jewish nation, had an imperfect conception of the Kingdom of God in supposing it to be exclusively an earthly kingdom, even as many today err in an opposite direction in supposing it to be exclusively a heavenly kingdom.
+True, the disciples at first, in common with the entire Jewish nation, had an imperfect conception of the Kingdom of God in supposing it to be exclusively an earthly kingdom, even as many to-day err in an opposite direction in supposing it to be exclusively a heavenly kingdom.
 And many of the parables and dark sayings of our Lord Jesus were intended in due time to correct these misconceptions.
 But he always held forth the idea of a kingdom, a government, to be established in the earth and to rule among men.
-And he not only inspired in them a hope for a share in the kingdom, but he also taught them to pray for its establishment -"Thy kingdom come; thy will be done ON EARTH as it is in heaven."
+And he not only inspired in them a hope for a share in the kingdom, but he also taught them to pray for its establishment-"Thy kingdom come; thy will be done ON EARTH as it is in heaven."

 To the worldly-wise among the Jews, our Lord seemed an impostor and fanatic; and they considered his disciples mere dupes.
-His wisdom and tact, and his miracles, they could not well gainsay, nor reasonably account for; yet, from their standpoint of unbelief, his claim that he was the heir of the world, and would establish the promised kingdom which should rule the world, and that his followers, all of them from the humbler walks of life, would be jointrulers with him in that kingdom, seemed too absurd for consideration.
+His wisdom and tact, and his miracles, they could not well gainsay, nor reasonably account for; yet, from their standpoint of unbelief, his claim that he was the heir of the world, and would establish the promised kingdom which should rule the world, and that his followers, all of them from the humbler walks of life, would be joint-rulers with him in that kingdom, seemed too absurd for consideration.
 Rome, with its disciplined warriors, its able generals and immense wealth, was the master of the world, and was daily growing more powerful.
 Who, then, was this Nazarene? and who were these fishermen, without money or influence, and with but a meager following among the common people?
 Who were these that they should talk about establishing the kingdom long promised to be the grandest and mightiest earth had ever known?